The Architecture of Irreversible Action

 The Insight: Intelligence is not authority.
 A system can be infinitely smart but still suggest a command that violates safety or governance protocols.
 Without a stateless, deterministic gate to enforce admissibility at the moment of execution, autonomous systems remain experimental—not industrial.

 Our Mission: We are bridging the gap between reasoning and reality.
-By leveraging high-fidelity intent signals and rigorous systems engineering, we are building the definitive Authority Layer—the system that determines who is allowed to commit irreversible actions, and enforces that decision at runtime.
-These boundaries already exist in aerospace, infrastructure, and mission-critical systems.
+By leveraging high-fidelity intent signals and deterministic systems engineering, we ensure autonomous systems operate within provable, enforceable execution boundaries at runtime.
+These guarantees already exist in aerospace, semiconductor, and mission-critical infrastructure.
 We are bringing them to AI.

 Founder

-Monica King is a founder and systems engineer specializing in execution authority and deterministic enforcement in mission-critical systems.
-She founded Coherence Protocol to bring these same guarantees to autonomous software.
+Monica King is a systems engineer specializing in execution authority and deterministic enforcement in mission-critical environments.
+She founded Coherence Protocol to ensure autonomous systems operate safely at execution.

 Founder

-Monica King is a founder and systems engineer specializing in execution authority and deterministic enforcement in mission-critical systems.
-She founded Coherence Protocol to bring these same guarantees to autonomous software.
+Monica King is a systems engineer specializing in execution authority and deterministic enforcement in mission-critical environments.
+She founded Coherence Protocol to ensure autonomous systems operate safely at execution.

 Copyright © 2026